eventhorizon5/skyscraper/readme.txt

 7. Contact

-Bug-Reports, suggestions, and requests should be posted to the Skyscraper forum at http://forum.skyscrapersim.com I can be contacted directly at ryan at skyscrapersim.com
+Bug-Reports, suggestions, and requests should be posted to GitHub I can be contacted directly at ryan@thoryk.com